Stayrony/jekyll-now/_posts/2019-04-22-Continuous-Integration-For-Xamarin-Forms-iOS-With-DevOps .md

 comments: true
 ---

-This post talks about building and deploying Xamarin.Form iOS apps using Azure DevOps Services, Microsoft Azure.
+This post talks about building and deploying Xamarin.Forms iOS apps using Azure DevOps Services, Microsoft Azure.

 ## Creating a DevOps Team Project